iphilatov/Clustering_DTW_Ru_Corpora/README.md

 4. `dendrograms` - a directory which contains image where you can see the results of the cluster analysis calculated for every word colored by speakers' gender, dialect and age.

-5. `metrics` - a directory which contains files with the results for each used metrics for evert analysed word.
+5. `metrics` - a directory which contains files with the results for each used metrics for every analysed word.

 If you have any question, you may contact me via Telegram: